Vitalieww/LFAF/lab_1/REPORT.md

     return word
 ```

-* The **FiniteAutomaton class** validates input strings by simulating state transitions.
-The `validate()` method processes each character sequentially, transitioning between states according to the transition function, and returns `True` only if the final state after processing the entire string is an accepting state.
+Next, I implemented the **`FiniteAutomaton` class**.
+Its main logic is in the `validate` method, which simulates the machine's operation.
+It keeps track of the `current_state`, starting with the initial state.
+For each character in the input string, it looks for a matching transition.
+If a valid transition is found, it moves to the next state; otherwise, the string is invalid, and the method returns `False` immediately.
+If the entire string is processed, the method returns `True` only if the final state is one of the designated accepting states.

 ```python
 def validate(self, input_string):